 Although I was sorry the owner had passed away, something … [Read more...] about “Is That Not Bad Advertising?”

 by Rena Klingenberg.
-Here's one example of how complication can creep into a part of your business that used to be simple: Many one-person businesses offer their customers eight or more different ways to get in touch with them.
-For example: email (actually the average person has 3 different email accounts - and some folks have many more than that!) the … [Read more...] about Unclutter Your Jewelry Business Communications
+Here's one example of how complication can creep into a part of your business that used to be simple: Many one-person businesses offer their customers eight or more different ways to get in touch with them for customer care and support.
+For example: email (actually the average person has 3 different email accounts - and some folks have … [Read more...] about Unclutter Your Jewelry Business Communications

 by Rena Klingenberg.
 Do you sometimes look at the next level of making or selling jewelry - and wonder if you're ready to take that step?
 One thing I can tell you about "being ready" is that we often don't feel like we're ready for our next step.
 Moving up to the next level of jewelry shows, pricing, clientele, materials, etc. can feel totally outside of your comfort … [Read more...] about Are You Ready to Take Your Jewelry Business to the Next Level?